brmayes/brmayes.github.io/_posts/2016-05-13-undercurrent.markdown

 project-date: May 13, 2016
 client: UNC-CH
 category: Web Design and Development
+tldr: For an international documentary project, a team of student videographers, reporters, developers and designers travelled to Bocas del Toro, Panama to tell the stories of the intersection of culture and environment.
+It won Excellence and Innovation in Visual Digital Storytelling award at the 2016 Online Journalism Awards.
 description:
   - para: For an international documentary project, a team of student videographers, reporters, developers and designers travelled to Bocas del Toro, Panama to tell the stories of the intersection of culture and environment.
   - para: The project includes a combination of 5 short documentaries, interactive graphics, articles and 360 videos!